cardillan/mindcode/ROADMAP.markdown

 # Other small or internal improvements

-* Create a documentation about diagnosing and resolving syntax errors, duplicate it into a discussion.
 * Handling syntax errors - web & command line apps:
   * Display message and link to the discussion, prompt users to ask for help if stuck
 * Handling internal errors: